neon-bindings/rfcs/text/vm-2.0.md

 let foo = obj.get(&mut cx, "foo")?;
 ```

-This effectively raises the level of abstraction in the mental model of the Neon user: instead of thinking about `Scope` as a mechanism that cleverly encodes memory safety with Rust’s mutability rules, the user can simply think of it as **a representation of mutable access to the JS virtual machine**, where mutable access represents **modifying the state of the virtual machine**.
+This effectively raises the level of abstraction in the Neon mental model: instead of thinking about `Scope` as a mechanism that cleverly encodes memory safety with Rust’s mutability rules, we can think of a context as **a representation of mutable access to the JS virtual machine state** in some execution context.

 Here's an example using the new API:
 ```rust